 What separates Battlefront II from other PvP shooters are the seamless space battles, and even a turn-based strategy mode called Galactic Conquest.
 It is like multiple games in one while the recent Star Wars: Battlefront (2015) is just a Battlefield 4 knockoff with Sci-Fi skins.
 Not remotely in the same league, as illustrated below.

-Lucky number 13 is Battlefield 2142, a Sci-Fi Battlefield game with incredible level design, awesome vehicles, and awesome guns.
+Next up is Battlefield 2142, a Sci-Fi Battlefield game with incredible level design, awesome vehicles, and awesome guns.
 At its core, it is very much like the other Battlefield games, being most like the other PC exclusive titles.
 It is highly moddable, has free dedicated servers with great customization and control, superior level design compared to today’s Battlefields, and a more in-depth commander mode.

 Aside from the setting, what separates BF2142 most from the rest of the franchise is the Titan game mode.
 This is the most tactical game mode in Battlefield history, best explained in the video below.